SD-Hackathon-Youtube-Thumbnails/nextjs-yt2/README.md

 -   Increased visual appeal and engagement
 -   Personalized and tailored to individual content creators' needs

-Join the revolution of YouTube thumbnail design and sign up for YouTube Thumbnails today.
+Join the revolution of YouTube thumbnail design and sign up for YouTube Thumbnails today!

 ## Getting Started
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).